-According to Requestor, although specific requirements vary, most commercial insurers have requirements for obtaining pre-authorization for certain imaging studies either in their contracts or through utilization guidelines.
-The party responsible for obtaining preauthorization may differ from plan to plan, and can include the primary care physician, the referring physician, the patient or the provider of imaging services.
-Regardless of which party may be responsible for obtaining pre-authorization, Requestor, as the imaging provider, is the party that may be refused reimbursement by the insurer.
+According to Requestor, although specific requirements vary from plan to plan, most commercial insurers require pre-authorization for certain imaging studies either in their contracts or in utilization guidelines.
+The party responsible for obtaining pre-authorization may differ from plan to plan, and can include the primary care physician, the referring physician, the patient or the provider of imaging services.
+Although the party responsible for obtaining pre-authorization may vary, Requestor, as the imaging provider, is the party that may be refused reimbursement by the insurer.

-Requestor states that referring physicians and imaging providers usually have contracts with multiple insurers and each insurer may have multiple different plans with unique requirements that could change from year to year.
-Due to the volume of plans and the frequency with which they might be changed or amended, Requestor states that it would not be possible for it to monitor the various plan requirements.
+Requestor states that referring physicians and imaging providers usually have contracts with multiple insurers and that each insurer may have multiple plans with unique requirements that could change from year to year.
+Due to the volume of plans and the frequency with which they might be changed or amended, Requestor states that it would not be possible for it to monitor the various plans' requirements.

 Requestor would not make any assurances to physicians or patients regarding whether an insurer would approve any request for pre-authorization handled by Requestor.
-All patient information would be transferred in a manner that is HIPAA-compliant, and Requestor would comply with all state and Federal privacy laws in the conduct of the Proposed Arrangement.
+All patient information would be transferred in a Health Insurance Portability and Accountability Act-compliant manner, and Requestor would comply with all state and Federal privacy laws in the conduct of the Proposed Arrangement.